neogeek/neogeek.github.io/_posts/2014-01-04-animating-within-canvas-using-jquery.md

 - easeOutBounce
 - easeInOutBounce

-To demo how easy it is to use $.animate with canvas I put together this demo on [JSFiddle](http://jsfiddle.net/neogeek/z4VhV/).
+To demonstrate how easy it is to use $.animate with canvas I put together this demo on [JSFiddle](http://jsfiddle.net/neogeek/z4VhV/).

 <iframe width="100%" height="380" src="http://jsfiddle.net/neogeek/z4VhV/embedded/result,js/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>